danielbereza50/Career_Projects/README.md

 <div>AAAA, CNAME, MX, NS, SOA, and TXT</div>

+	DNS checklist:
+ 	1) Email
+  	2) Files
+   	3) Database

+	1. Is the domain used for email?
+ 	   If no, then just update DNS on new host
+     	   If yes, login to their current hosting and recreate mx records from there

 	Common DNS error message:

 	Only one MX record can use the expected priority value.